Tvel/VsftpdWeb/README.md

 WARNING
 ==========
-Software is currently not compatible with php7
+Software is currently not compatible with php7 and does not follow modern php coding practices.
+It works as intended for the system that it was build for so you are free to use it if that is not a problem.

 Install Instructions
 ==========